LSSTC-DSFP/LSSTC-DSFP-Sessions/Sessions/Session16/README.md

+# Session 16

+The sixteenth session of the LSSTC DSFP focuses on Statistics and Bayesian Inference

+# Schedule

-Day 0 — Introduction for the New Cohort
+## Day 0 -- Introduction for the New Cohort
 Sunday, Sep 18, 2022
 * 09:00 AM - 10:00 AM Registration & Breakfast
 * 10:00 AM - 10:30 AM Incoming Student Survey